thebigcrafter/KygekRanksUI/README.md

 # Additional Notes

-- <a href="https://github.com/Kygekraqmak/default-textures">Visit my repo</a> for a list of Minecraft Bedrock default texture pack library (for references only) if you want to use texture packs for button image.
+- <a href="https://github.com/KygekDev/default-textures">Visit KygekDev's repo</a> for a list of Minecraft Bedrock default texture pack library (for references only) if you want to use texture packs for button image.
-- Join the Discord <a href="https://discord.gg/CXtqUZv">here</a> for latest updates from Kygekraqmak.
+- Join the Discord <a href="https://discord.gg/CXtqUZv">here</a> for latest updates from KygekTeam.
-- If you found bugs or want to give suggestions, please visit <a href="https://github.com/Kygekraqmak/KygekRanksUI/issues">here</a> or DM KygekDev#6415 via Discord.
+- If you found bugs or want to give suggestions, please visit <a href="https://github.com/KygekTeam/KygekRanksUI/issues">here</a> or DM KygekDev#6415 via Discord.
 - We accept any contributions!
-If you want to contribute please make a pull request in <a href="https://github.com/Kygekraqmak/KygekRanksUI/pulls">here</a>.
+If you want to contribute please make a pull request in <a href="https://github.com/KygekTeam/KygekRanksUI/pulls">here</a>.